dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 We will create an instance of Cloud Pak for Integration on IBM Cloud.
 You can find more about CP4I [here](https://www.ibm.com/cloud/cloud-pak-for-integration1).

 > If you already have a CP4I instance with App Connect and API Connect capabilities added, feel free to use your existing instance.
-You may skip this section and jump to section 5 (Building your Integration)
+You may skip this section and jump to [Building your Integration](#5-building-your-integration).

-Refer to [Provisioning.md](./Provisioning.md) for CP4I set up instructions.
+To setup CP4I instance on IBM Cloud, refer [CP4I provisioning on IBM Cloud instructions](./Provisioning.md).